pksunkara/pksunkara.github.io/content/thoughts/state-of-routing-in-rust.md

 [Gotham][] since it looks like nobody is maintaning it anymore and I wanted to rule it out of the contention for the best web micro framework race.
 The results actually reaffirmed my opinion that [Gotham][] is the best out of them all and I will keep using it and contributing to it.

-I will try to keep this blog post up to date if the mentioned issues are fixed in the future.
-This blog is open sourced at [github](https://github.com/pksunkara/pksunkara.github.io) which means I am willing to accept pull requests to keep this up to date.

 [Actix]: https://actix.rs
 [Gotham]: https://gotham.rs